South Korea - Global health R&D

-South Korea’s Center for Disease Control and Prevention (CDC) takes on the lead role for disease control in South Korea.
-Within the CDC, the Risk Assessment and International Cooperation Division under the Emergency Operations Bureau manages operations in developing countries.
+South Korea’s Center for Disease Control and Prevention (CDC) takes on the leading role for disease control in South Korea.
+Within the CDC, the Risk Assessment and International Cooperation Division under the Emergency Operations Bureau manages operations in partner countries.